minio/docs/source/reference/minio-mc/mc-mv.rst

    mc mv --storage-class CLASS FILEPATH ALIAS/PATH

-- Replace :mc-cmd:`CLASS <mc mv storage-class>` with the storage class to associate to the files.
+- Replace :mc-cmd:`CLASS <mc mv --storage-class>` with the storage class to associate to the files.

 - Replace :mc-cmd:`FILEPATH <mc mv SOURCE>` with the full file path to the